Anuswar/Vscod-Extension-/README.md

 # VSCode Extensions 📂

-This repository contains a script to install Visual Studio Code extensions listed in the `extensions.txt` file.
-The script checks for already installed extensions and installs only the missing ones, improving performance and efficiency.
+This repository provides a simple and efficient way to install Visual Studio Code extensions that i use.
+With a single script, you can quickly set up your coding environment across different operating systems, ensuring all necessary extensions are installed and up-to-date.

 ### ✨ Key Features of the Setup Script:
 - Ensures `extensions.txt` exists before proceeding.